Skip to main content

 As with importing products, at this time stock sync will work best with single and mixed products.
 Packages and bundles will not import correctly.

-Stock synchronization is bi-directional.
-Here is a table summarizing how stock level synchronization works between the two platforms:
+Stock synchronization is bidirectional.
+Here's a summary of how stock-level synchronization works between the two platforms:

 💎 Stock level sync requires gem activation Inventory